dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-swiper-in-react-and-typescript-with-tests-part-2.md

 Here, we generated a random number using `faker` for the `containerWidth` (note that it should be minimum of `1` to make our test case reliable) then multiplied it by the number of images we have for the `containerScrollWidth`.

 Then, we used `screen.queryAllByRole()` to query an array of elements that has a role of `list`, elements declared as `<ul>` automatically gets an role of `list`.
 We couldn't use `screen.queryByRole()` because we have another `<ul>` which is the list element that contains our indicators.
-In case you need it, you can check ther [list of roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#roles) you could use for this query other than `list` for your future test cases.
+In case you need it, you can check the [list of roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#roles) you could use for this query other than `list` for your future test cases.

 After getting the list element, we then override its `offsetWidth` and `containerScrollWidth`.